Witches of Mystic Hollow, Book One

 I don’t have a lot of time left to get myself ready, so I scoop my hair up in a ponytail, head to the bathroom to wash my face and brush my teeth—good thing I took a bath before bed last night, so I’m squeaky clean—and then put on a pair of black jeans and my favorite blue silk shirt with a cute ruffle collar and thin black velvet tie that ties into a lovely bow up front.

-I assess the mess in my room and quickly stuff all the clothes that Chloe scattered around the room back into my closet, then repack my school bag, which takes me the longest because I need to pack not only my textbooks and notebooks, but also a change of clothing and a few other things I will need for a sleepover at my best friend Jessie’s house tonight.
-Her parents are out of town on a research trip (they write historical novels) and we’ve been anticipating this opportunity for weeks.
+I assess the mess in my room and quickly stuff all the clothes that Chloe scattered around the room back into my closet, then repack my school bag, which takes me the longest because I need to pack not only my textbooks and notebooks but also a change of clothing and a few other things I will need for a sleepover at my best friend Jessie’s house tonight.
+Her parents are out of town on a research trip and we’ve been anticipating this opportunity for weeks.

 Finally, I take a random book from my to-be-read bookshelf and stuff it into my bag.
 I probably won’t need it, but it’s hard for me to spend a night outside my house without taking at least one of my books with me.
 Not that Jessie doesn’t have a huge collection of her own, but for me it’s a security blanket kind of thing.
 I pick up my school bag, which weighs like a bag of bricks, and head downstairs to get some breakfast.

 “What is this stuff?”
-Chloe asks me, cringing her tiny nose.
+Chloe asks me, crinkling her nose.

 We huddle over the stove and examine four pots that all have something brewing inside.
 But I know immediately which pot Chloe is talking about, because it’s the only one emanating the smell of roadkill.

 Dad is at the table, reading his morning paper on a tablet and sipping coffee.
 He doesn’t seem to register anything that’s going on around him.
 Mom is nowhere to be seen.